neurodata/MGC-paper/ReadMe.md

 ## This repo has:

-- Code: folder containing MATLAB & R code to reproduce all results in the manuscript
+- **Code**: folder containing MATLAB & R code to reproduce all results in the manuscript
-- Draft: Discovering Relationships and their Structures Across Disparate Data Modalities, Cencheng Shen, Carey E. Priebe, Mauro Maggioni, Qing Wang, Joshua T. Vogelstein, submitted.
+- **Draft**: Discovering Relationships and their Structures Across Disparate Data Modalities, Cencheng Shen, Carey E. Priebe, Mauro Maggioni, Qing Wang, Joshua T. Vogelstein, submitted.
-- Figures: all figures from the plotting code used in the draft
+- **Figures**: all figures from the plotting code used in the draft
-- Data: contains the processed raw data to reproduce all results in the draft, and existing results to readily generate the figures.
+- **Data**: contains the processed raw data to reproduce all results in the draft, and existing results to readily generate the figures.

 ## Installation guide: